inasafe/inasafe-doc/docs/source/user-docs/application-help/dock.rst

  * :guilabel:`Area to print` allows you to customise the extent of the report map.
 There are two options available.
-   Choose :guilabel:`Current extent` if current canvas extent represents necessary area.
+   Choose :guilabel:`Current extent` if the current canvas extent represents the necessary area.
 Choose
    :guilabel:`Analysis extent` to set the extent of the report map to the impact layer extent.
  * :guilabel:`Template to use` allows you to select a template for the report.
-   The combo box lists all templates bundled with the plugin as well as templates from the user-defined template directory (see :ref:`toolbar_options` for information on how to set templates directory).
+   The combo box lists all templates bundled with the plugin as well as templates from the user-defined template directory (see :ref:`toolbar_options` for information on how to set the templates directory).
    It is also possible to select a custom template from any location - activate the radio button under the combo box and provide a path to the template using the :guilabel:`...` button.